KalicoCrew/kalico/docs/MPC.md

-For example default calibration of the hotend would be.
+Default calibration of the hotend:

 ```
 MPC_CALIBRATE HEATER=extruder